SOMEONE IS GOING TO COME

 Someone is Going to Come moves to a memorable conclusion, musically speaking, which I wouldn't want to give away any more than I'd want to reveal the ending of a detective story

 (From the CD booklet.
-Text by Michael McCarthy taken from musikforlagene.no)
+Text by Michael McCarthy.
+Vocal score: musikkforlagene)

 World premiere in 2000 at the Ultima Festival